 The pudding is not made with the full amount of milk the package directions call for, so it makes a thicker pudding.
 I do not know how to substitute homemade pudding for the box mix.

-Regular chocolate or chocolate fudge pudding is great in this recipe.
+Chocolate fudge pudding is great in this recipe.
 Chocolate fudge just adds even more richness.
-I bet the new Godiva Chocolate Caramel Pudding would be heavenly in this recipe.

 Note: You can see some lumps in my pudding mixture.
 I didn’t use a whisk, that would have taken care of most of the lumps.